marta-cri/HYMO_trajectories/README.md

 def get_input_data():
     # specify the input data
-    scaledLS      = True  # specify if you want to analyse also the sentinel-2 data with a PM filter with a kernel equal to the Landsat one print_errors  = True  # specify if you want to print the errors during the mask extraction delete_other  = False # specify if you want to delete other folders in google drive download_wait = 30    # specify the time to wait for checks if task are running
+    scaledLS      = True  # specify if you want to analyse also the sentinel-2 data with a PM filter with a kernel equal to the Landsat one save_area     = False # specify if you want to calculate the area of the river mask and save it in a dataframe print_errors  = True  # specify if you want to print the errors during the mask extraction delete_other  = False # specify if you want to delete other folders in google drive download_wait = 30    # specify the time to wait for checks if task are running